Pylons/pyramid/docs/narr/handlers.rst

 This will result one of the methods that are configured for the ``action`` of 'index' in the ``Hello`` handler class to be called.
-In this case the name of the method is the same as the action value: 'index'.
+In this case the name of the method is the same as the action name: 'index'.
 However, this need not be the case, as we will see below.

 Using :meth:`~pyramid.configuration.Configurator.add_handler`